How You Lift Matters: Wearable Sensors Can Detect Exercise Form Errors with 99% Accuracy

 Balanced Accuracy 0.722 0.681 0.609 NA 0.942

-Resampling Recovers Performance
+Resampling Recovers Performance: Bagged Tree

 Table 3.
-Confusion Matrix – Decision Tree (bag)
+Confusion Matrix – Bagged Tree

 A B C D E